repoze/repoze.what/docs/source/Plugins/SQL.rst

 users' login using your users' table) and a function that TG2 uses to setup :mod:`repoze.who` with :mod:`repoze.what` support.

-Only TurboGears is supposed to deal with :mod:`repoze.what.quickstart` directly, except with a function you may need to customize some things in :mod:`repoze.who`:
+Only TurboGears is supposed to deal with :mod:`repoze.what.plugins.quickstart` directly, except with a function you may need to customize some things in :mod:`repoze.who`: